removingnest109/openstream/README.md

 - .NET 8 SDK - REQUIRED
 - SQL Server (local or Docker) - REQUIRED
 - Bash (for scripts) - REQUIRED
-- yt-dlp (for youtube downloads) - OPTIONAL
-  - ffmpeg (if using yt-dlp)

 OR